fisharebest/webtrees/modules/googlemap/googlemap_readme.txt

-﻿README file for the Googlemap module for phpGedView
+﻿README file for the Googlemap module for webtrees

 The files in this archive should be extracted into your modules directory.